PeachIceTea/g1pd/readme.md

 7. Add the png files in the "party" folder to your OBS overlay.

 ## Note
-Currently only Pokemon Yellow is supported.
+Currently only Pokemon Yellow and Pokemon Blue Kaizo (and maybe normal Pokemon Red/Blue) is supported.
 Please open an issue if you need a version for other games.